-The DVLA worked with police officers targeting abandoned and untaxed vehicles.
-Those intercepted were clamped, impounded and transported to a secure compound, pending payment of an £80 / \$ 140 release fee Every 24 hours the fee increased until 14 days elapsed, if still not claimed, the vehicle was crushed or auctioned by DVLA.
+DVLA worked with police officers targeting identified abandoned and untaxed vehicles.
+Those intercepted were clamped, impounded and transported to a secure compound, pending payment of an £80 release fee and production of a current tax disc.
+Every 24 hours the fee increased until 14 days elapsed, if still not claimed, the vehicle was crushed or auctioned by DVLA.